Solar + battery + EV — the Perth savings triple stack

 How combining solar panels, a home battery, and EV charging creates compound savings that each alone can't match.
 Real numbers for Perth households.

-Each technology on its own saves money.
-Solar cuts your daytime bill.
+Each technology changes a different part of the bill.
+Solar cuts daytime grid purchases.
 A battery shifts cheap solar to expensive evening hours.
-An EV replaces $2,500/year in petrol with $400-800 in electricity.
-But combine all three and something interesting happens — the savings compound.
+An EV replaces petrol with electricity, with the value depending on kilometres, petrol price, tariff, and charging timing.
+Combine all three and the savings can compound.

-Here's why, and what the real numbers look like for a Perth household.
+Here's why, and what the numbers look like in a modelled Perth scenario.

 The compound effect

-Each addition doesn't just save independently — it improves the economics of the others:
+Each addition does more than save on its own.
+It also improves the economics of the others:

-Solar alone: You generate cheap electricity but export most of it at 2-7c/kWh because you're at work during the day.
+Solar alone: You generate cheap electricity but export most of it at a low feed-in rate, because you're at work during the day.
+Under Synergy's current DEBS scheme that export earns 2c/kWh outside the 3–9pm window and 10c during it, so a typical north-facing system selling mostly at midday earns close to the 2c floor.
 Self-consumption is typically 30-35%.

 Solar + battery: Self-consumption jumps to 60-70%.
-The battery captures what you'd have exported at 7c and uses it in the evening when you'd have paid 32c (A1) or 54c (Midday Saver peak).
+The battery captures what you'd have exported for a few cents and uses it in the evening when you'd have paid 32c (A1) or 54c (Midday Saver peak).
 The battery's value depends entirely on having solar to charge it.

 Solar + battery + EV: Now your solar has three jobs — power the house, charge the battery, and charge the car.
 Self-consumption can hit 80-90%.
 The EV becomes a massive daytime load that absorbs solar generation you'd otherwise export for pennies.